 In a case of major importance, the Tax Court recently issued a case addressing the requirements for material participation by a trustee for purposes of the passive loss rules.
 Frank Aragona Trust v.
 Commissioner, 142 T.C.
 No. 9 (March 27, 2014).
 This case directly addresses the "real estate professional exception" in §469(c)(7), but one of the requirements of that exception is material participation by the taxpayer.
-The case states that (1) trusts can qualify for the real estate professional exception and (2) activities of three of the six co-trustees as employees of the manger of the business are counted in determining material participation by the trust.
-The case, which is a "regular" Tax Court decision, directly repudiates the position taken by the IRS in TAM 201317010.
-See Item 44 for a further discussion of this case.
+The case states that (1) trusts can qualify for the real estate professional exception and (2) activities of three of the six co-trustees as employees of the manager of the business are counted in determining material participation by the trust.
+The case, which is a "regular" Tax Court decision, repudiates the "hard-nosed" position taken by the IRS in TAM 201317010.